aws-samples/apigw-multi-region-failover/README.md

 > Notes: Each service (external app, service1 and servce 2) have their own Amazon Route 53 ARC control pannel.
 To manage [routing controls](https://docs.aws.amazon.com/r53recovery/latest/dg/routing-control.html) for each service, you need to use their specific control panels.
 You can check the [route53 stack](./route53/README.md) outputs to see the details for each control panel.

+## Costs
+The estimated monthly cost of this solution is $1900/month.
+Please note this estimate is based on leveraging the free-tier for many of the services present in the solution and could vary based on consumption of the services.
+Increased requests, AWS Lambda invocations and runtime, and number of DNS records and health checks used are all variables that could lead to a different monthly cost.

+> Notes: The [AWS Pricing Calculator](https://calculator.aws/#/) can be used to help you provide a more accurate representation of the costs of deploying this in your environment.
+Additionally, pricing for Amazon Route 53 Application Recovery Controller can be found here: [ARC Pricing](https://aws.amazon.com/route53/pricing/#Pricing_components).

 ## Cleanup

 Please follow the following steps, in this exact order.